What is the Nevada voucher program?

 In Nevada, the majority of applicants were from the wealthiest zip codes and zoned for the highest achieving schools, disproving the idea that vouchers are supposed to help families who need it most.
 Additionally, the majority of private schools cost well more than the vouchers and did not requires admission of all students, leaving them inaccessible for low-income families.
 The Nevada voucher program does not check for accountability of funds or follow-up on achievement growth for students.

 In June 2015, Nevada passed a voucher bill, SB302, that paid for private school stipends using funds from the general public education budget.
 A groups of parents with children in public school challenged the constitutionality of Lopez vs. Schwartz, with the support of Educate Nevada Now.
 The Nevada Supreme court halted the program, declaring the funding mechanism (using funds meant for schools to give to private schools) as unconstitutional.
+An effort to identify funding for the voucher program during the 2017 legislative session failed and the voucher programs remains unfunded thanks to efforts from ENN and its partners.

 Voucher Funding Bill Defeated

-Press Release: Educate Nevada Now, powered by the Rogers Foundation, would like to publically thank all the senators and assembly members who stood strong against vouchers and also pushed for other successful education initiatives like a Weighted Funding Formula, and the continuation of ZOOM and Victory Schools.
+Press Release: Educate Nevada Now, powered by the Rogers Foundation, would like to publically thank all the senators and assembly members who stood strong against vouchers and also pushed for other successful education initiatives like a Weighted Funding Formula, and the continuation of Zoom and Victory Schools.
 Read More

 The fight against vouchers